(Bachelor of Science Degree)

 Student Health Policy

-All radiology students, before beginning Rs210 (Introduction to Radiology and Patient Care) are required to submit the following information: (1) results of a physical examination, (2) evidence of current immunizations and (3) CPR card for infant, child and adult.
+Before beginning Rs210 (Introduction to Radiology and Patient Care), all radiology students are required to submit the following information: (1) results of a physical examination, (2) have a drug background check screening performed by a College approved entity; (3) evidence of current immunizations and (4) CPR card for infant, child and adult.
 Radiology students enrolled in Rs210 (Introduction to Radiology and Patient Care) will complete an orientation program to include the following: (1) Infection Control and (2) Standard Universal Precautions at all the major clinical sites.

 First Year Course